9a3let/letlog/README.md

-My miserable attempt at making a **amateur radio contact logger** in Java.
+My miserable attempt at making an **amateur radio contact logger** that is platform-independent.

 *unfinished*